-“Finders keepers, losers weepers”
+Forbidden: “Finders keepers, losers weepers”

-“It’s his fault”
+Forbidden: “It’s his fault!”

-As you know, this one makes mom rather unhappy.
-There is nothing more difficult to deal with than a person who is unwilling to consider the part that they played in a problem.
+It is difficult to deal with a person who is unwilling to consider the part that they played in a problem.
 Please remember this truth===> you can ALWAYS do something to make a situation better.
 Even if that something is just to walk away.

 Get this printable FREE!